Growth of bilinear maps III: Decidability: Checking is undecidable

 Given a set of matrices $\Sigma$ in $\mathbb R^d$, the joint spectral radius $\rho(\Sigma)$ of $\Sigma$ is defined to be the limit

-The limit is introduced and proved in \cite{rota1960note} and it is independent on the norm.
-For convenience, we let the norm be the maximum norm, i.e. the largest absolute value of an entry in the matrix.
+The limit was introduced with a proof of its existence in \cite{rota1960note} and it is independent of the norm.
+For convenience, we let the norm be the maximum norm, i.e., the largest absolute value of an entry in the matrix.